golemfactory/yagna/docs/provider/exe-unit/exe-units.md

 ├── ya-runtime-wasi
 └── ya-runtime-wasi.json
 ```
-ExeUnit descriptors must be placed directly in plugins directory (not in nested structure).
+ExeUnit descriptors (`ya-runtime-vm.json` and `ya-runtime-wasi.json`) must be placed directly in plugins directory (not in nested structure).
 Other ExeUnits' files can be moved into subdirectories, because descriptor is pointing to specific files.

 ## Descriptor